Thinking of starting a stroke support group? It may seem a daunting task, but here’s how to keep it “SIMPLE”:

 - Aphasia – People with aphasia have special communication challenges that a group setting can address effectively.

-- Caregiver – Many stroke groups split up survivors and caregivers in their monthly meetings.
+- Caregiver – Many stroke groups split up survivors and caregivers in their meetings.
 Caregivers benefit from sharing time with each other.

 - Umbrella Organizations – In metropolitan areas, stroke groups form regional organizations that help in programming, training, sponsorship and resource networking.

 Once you’ve started, be sure to register your group with the American Stroke Association.
+Your group’s information will be part of a national registry, so stroke survivors and caregivers can find you more easily.